Madrid and Barcelona on collision course

 "The dialogue and the mediation that I have always defended has failed again and has been undervalued," he said in a statement on Thursday night.

-Intense discussions also took place in Barcelona within the separatist camp.
+Intense discussions also took place in Barcelona, within the separatist camp.
 Puigdemont was put under pressure by his allies, for whom election plans were highly sensitive.

 'Traitor' and 'coward'